Columbia River Gorge Wine Region - Oregon and Washington

 "...among the greatest known to humanity"

 As temperatures began to rise toward the end of the last Ice Age, violent floodwaters repeatedly broke through the confines of a 2,000-foot-high glacial ice dam that blocked the canyon of the Clark Fork River east of Lake Pend Oreille, Idaho.
-First breaching, then fracturing the icy monolith, dammed waters escaped from a 3,000-square-mile lake behind the dam, tearing huge, frozen blocks and boulders of granite and schist from the walls of the dam.
+First breaching, then fracturing the icy monoliths, dammed waters of the huge 3,000-square-mile Lake Missoula swept across the landscape to the west every 40 to 140 years, tearing huge frozen blocks and boulders of granite and schist from the walls of the dam.
+These cataclysmic floods profoundly affected the geography and ways of life in the region.

-Water, icebergs and boulders were propelled across the Columbia Basin at an initial, maximum rate of about 9.5 cubic miles of water an hour, scouring out the "Scablands" of eastern Washington and collecting more soil, rocks and boulders along the way.
+Water, icebergs and boulders combined in a powerful slurry that propelled itself across the Columbia Basin at a speed of about 65 miles per hour and an initial maximum rate of about 9.5 cubic miles of water an hour, scouring out the "Scablands" of eastern Washington and collecting more soil, rocks and boulders along the way.
 By the time they reached what is now the Wallula Gap, at the east end of today's Columbia River Gorge, floodwaters had "slowed" to a rate of 1.66 cubic miles of water an hour -- 190 times the volume of the largest Columbia River flood in recorded history.
 For two or three weeks at a time, these recurring, stone-laden floodwaters swept through the area, scouring and sculpting the Columbia River Gorge landscape, leaving river tributaries hanging as waterfalls in their surge toward the sea.

 Today's Columbia Gorge Wine Country

-Climate and terrain range from conditions found in Germany to France's Burgundy and Italy's northern Rhone Valley and northwest Piedmont.
-From the cool, western end of the Gorge come delicate Pinot Noirs and Chardonnays; moving eastward, warmer-weather red grapes such as Syrah, Zinfandel, Cabernets and Barberas share the warmth with white Rieslings, Gewürztraminers and Viogniers.
+Climate and terrain throughout the Gorge range from conditions found in Germany to France's Burgundy and Italy's northern Rhone Valley, as well as northwest Piedmont.
+From the cool, western end of the Gorge come delicate Pinot Noirs and Chardonnays; moving eastward, Pinot Gris is added to the mix, and warmer-weather red grapes such as Syrah, Zinfandel, Cabernets and Barberas share the warmth with white Rieslings, Gewürztraminers and Viogniers.

-You'll find an ample number of wineries as well, scattered (and growing in numbers) along the near sea-level routes of both Oregon's Interstate 84 and Washington's two-lane Highway 14, as well as on the plateau lands above that slope toward the vertical walls of the Gorge.
+You'll find a growing number of wineries and tasting rooms as well - currently more than 50 - scattered along the near sea-level routes of both Oregon's Interstate 84 and Washington's two-lane Highway 14, as well as on the plateau lands above the vertical columnar basalt walls of the Gorge.

 Navigating the Columbia Gorge wine region

-Forming a border between Washington and Oregon, the Columbia River Gorge offers wine touring on both states, with enough bridges across the Columbia to make interstate touring easy.
+Forming a border between Washington and Oregon, the Columbia River Gorge offers wine touring on both sides of the river with enough bridges to make interstate touring easy.

-Click on the thumbnail map below to see a larger, detailed map where you can locate and plan your own wine tour of both Washington and Oregon wineries in this region.
-Some Columbia Gorge wineries have opted to provide full-pages of information on Wines Northwest to describe their facilities, services, events, and the wines they offer their visitors.
-Click on any winery name in blue hypertext below to get the details.
-Watch for area-sensitive links to explore lodging, dining and touring suggestions for the same region.
+Click on the thumbnail map below to see a larger, detailed map where you can locate and plan your own wine tour of both Washington and Oregon wineries in this beautiful region.
+To explore lodging, dining and touring suggestions in this region, see our lodging and dining suggestions.

 Columbia Gorge Wineries & Touring Map